PDXMapGamer/Week-11-forked-project/README.md

 Fixes & Feature Requests (Stretch goals)

-    Fix page titles on post pages to match the post title #DONE Handle the error when you click to vote while not logged in to show a nice error message #DONE Try to make it so I can't vote more than once (Fix could be done in the SQL with the constraints  (ideally), or in-app code to check the db before adding a new row to the votes table)#NOT SURE WHAT THIS WANTS FROM ME
+    Fix page titles on post pages to match the post title #DONE (minor bug) Handle the error when you click to vote while not logged in to show a nice error message #DONE Try to make it so I can't vote more than once (Fix could be done in the SQL with the constraints  (ideally), or in-app code to check the db before adding a new row to the votes table)#NOT SURE WHAT THIS WANTS FROM ME
     Users can vote an infinite number of times on the same post.
 We'd like to prevent this happening.
 It should be enforced at the Schema level with the UNIQUE constraint but it isn't working.
 We'd like you to try and fix this, either by correcting the schema (preferable) or if not by implementing the restriction in the application code when the user tries to upvote.#DONE